-The City's investment in capital assets for its governmental and business-type activities amounts to \$47,752,925 (net of accumulated depreciation) at the end of the current fiscal year.
+The City's investment in capital assets for its governmental and business-type activities amounts to \$50,395,935 (net of accumulated depreciation) at the end of the current fiscal year.
 This investment in capital assets includes land, buildings, improvements, vehicles, machinery and equipment, service delivery system, infrastructure, and construction in progress.
-The additions to capital assets for governmental activities were \$11,081,166.
-Additions for construction in progress were \$9,755,658.
-Major capital projects during the current fiscal year included the following:
+The additions to capital assets for governmental activities were \$4,965,809, not including reclassification from construction in progress to buildings and improvements.
+Additions for buildings and improvements were \$10,043,964 due to the completion of capital projects and were removed from construction in progress and placed in service as buildings and improvements during the current fiscal year as follows: